 What is a Continuing Care Retirement Community?

-Of course, moving into a CCRC is a major life change that should always be thoroughly discussed among the individual, family members, healthcare professionals and legal and financial advisors.
-Since it is such a significant change and will involve legal contracts and a long-term commitment of time and financial resources, the decision to take up residence in a CCRC should be carefully researched and planned.
-Prospective residents should never make a change until they are absolutely convinced that this is what they want, not only for the near term, but also for years to come.
-CCRC residency should begin while your loved one is still fully capable of making decisions and is generally able to manage for him/herself both physically and mentally.
+Of course, moving into a CCRC is a major life change that should always be discussed thoroughly among a senior, their family members, their healthcare professionals, and their legal and financial advisors.
+This is a personal decision and a highly individual choice that should be based on anticipated or potential future care needs as well as on current needs.
+Because a CCRC contract involves a long-term commitment and significant financial resources, the decision should be carefully researched and planned.
+Prospective residents should never make a change until they are absolutely convinced that this is what they want, not only for the short term, but also for years to come.
+Ideally, CCRC residency should begin while a senior is still fully capable of making decisions and is physically and mentally able to manage their own daily routine.

 Choosing the Right Continuing Care Retirement Community

 There should be little or no restriction on personal property that a resident may bring to the CCRC.
 Living spaces are roughly equivalent to one’s own home and generally may be furnished as such.
-Based on location, availability, services and amenities plus your own observations about the quality of life in a CCRC, you should be able to make a satisfying choice.
+Based on location, availability, services and amenities, plus your own observations about the quality of life in a CCRC, you should be able to make a satisfying choice.

 Paying for Continuing Care Retirement Living

-Of the many senior-housing options, CCRCs are among the most expensive and least subsidized.
-Medicare and long-term health insurance do not pay for the independent residential living costs of a CCRC that include housing, meals or non-skilled nursing care.
-Limited amounts of skilled nursing care or other types of healthcare may be covered under Medicare or by private insurance.
+Of the many senior housing options, CCRCs are among the most expensive and least subsidized.
+Medicare and long-term care insurance do not pay for the independent residential living costs of a CCRC that include housing, meals or non-skilled care.
+In some cases, limited amounts of skilled nursing care or other types of health care may be covered under Medicare or by private insurance.
 However, given the high cost of CCRC living, it’s highly unlikely that anyone living in a CCRC would meet the income guidelines required to qualify for Medicaid.

-Residence in CCRCs is paid for out-of-pocket.
+Therefore, residence in CCRCs is paid for out-of-pocket.

-Most CCRCs ask for an entry fee plus a monthly fee based on the type of care for which the resident contracts.
-Entry fees in most parts of the country range from $40,000 to $90,000 or more for a single occupancy studio apartment and in the $200,000 to $300,000 range for a two bedroom cottage.
-Monthly fees range from $1,500 to $5,000 (or higher in the most expensive parts of the country).
-Again, given the huge financial outlay, it would be wise to involve an attorney and an accountant to represent your loved one's interests before signing any type of legal agreement with a CCRC.
+Most CCRCs ask for an entry fee (also known as a “buy-in” fee) plus a monthly fee based on the type of care for which the resident contracts.
+Entry fees in most parts of the country range from $40,000 to $90,000 or more for a single occupancy studio apartment.
+The buy-in fee is often in the $200,000 to $300,000 range for a two-bedroom cottage, but this initial payment can approach $1 million in some communities.
+This entrance fee covers some of the additional costs associated with higher care levels.